 - powdered sugar (for topping)

-- When the dough is almost done rising and you're ready to bake the cake, cream the 1 1/2 sticks butter with the 1 1/2 cups sugar, 1/4 tsp salt, and 1/4 cup corn syrup in the stand mixer on medium for 3 minutes, using the paddle attachment.
+When the dough is almost done rising and you're ready to bake the cake, cream the 1 1/2 sticks butter with the 1 1/2 cups sugar, 1/4 teaspoon salt, and 1/4 cup corn syrup in the stand mixer on medium for 3 minutes, using the paddle attachment.
 Scrape down the sides, then add the vanilla and 2 eggs.
 Beat until combined.
 Scrape down the bowl again, then add the 1/4 cup milk and the cake flour on low speed.
 Scrape down the bowl to be sure everything is combined.